client9/client9-website-2015/content/post/2016-02-21-configuration-file-formats-1.md

 Over-all I'm net-positive on TOML, but like all things there are some design decisions that have tradeoffs.

-JSON/YAML/XML represent object heirarchy through nested configuration.
-In TOML, configuration files are only 1-level deep, and heirachy is explicity listed.
+JSON/YAML/XML represent object hierarchy through nested configuration.
+In TOML, configuration files are only 1-level deep, and hierarchy is explicitly listed.
 This means TOML is great for "spare configuration" where you have many possible sections, perhaps deeply needed.
 You can configure a specific item very quickly and clearly, e.g.